 Jen tries to convince her boyfriend Jonas Flack (Iwan Rheon), a media relations officer for the Home Office.
 But he remains doubtful.
 That is until he finds out that he has been unwittingly complicit in the Government’s lies.

 Troubled police officer Levi Mathis (Jamie Draven) joins the search for answers, to the incident that cost his daughter’s life and his sobriety.
 Dodger Willy G (Franz Drameh) has seen enough that they are onto something.
-Closing in on the elusive key to the puzzle, they all come to meet consequent danger, built upon plenty of moody suspense.
+Closing in on the elusive key to the puzzle, they come together to meet consequent danger, built upon plenty of moody suspense.

 Too much suspense, one may say.
 The two-hour pilot season on Netflix is split into three 40-minute episodes, which only serve to highlight its flawed pacing.
 That said, just three episodes for the start of a gripping series?
 That seems like a pretty good trade-off to me.